Mendy5/Deploy_a_Sentiment_Analysis_Model/README.md

 [IMDb dataset](http://ai.stanford.edu/~amaas/data/sentiment/)

 ## Project Motivation
 This simple web app which interacts with the sentimental analysis model on movie reviews.
-And the sentimental results will show on the webpage.

-## File Description

 ## Results
+The final product is a webpage.
+The users can enter a review of a movie and submit it.
+The sentimental results will show if it is a positive or negative review on the webpage.

 # Licensing, Authors, Acknowledgements